mjfrigaard/sharing-your-work/manuscript/chapter1.md

 > "*An article about computational science in a scientific publication is not the scholarship itself, it is merely advertising of the scholarship.
 The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures.*."

-And like most advertising, peer-reviewed papers leave many essential details out.
-For example, journal articles can't document how you ended up at the particular research question or hypothesis you tested (and why you had to change it).
-Neither the thesis/dissertation nor the peer-reviewed paper can document what you did in graduate school.
-This includes things like:
+And like most advertising, peer-reviewed papers leave many of the essential details out.
+For example, consider the following activities that are common in graduate school:

 * Coming up with an idea,
 * Turning that idea into a research question,
-* Convincing people of that idea (or some version of it),
+* Convincing people the idea is worthy of scholarship (or a version of it is),
 * Collecting your data,
 * Teaching labs/lectures,
 * Recruiting volunteers,